andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - How does exercise affect cognitive functions?
 - Does exercise frequency influence productivity?
 - Do cognitive effects such as increased energy, higher motivation, or reduced stress influence productivity?
-- Which exercise types are associated with higher productivity?
+- Which exercise types are associated with increased productivity?

 ## Tools Used
 - Google Forms